thm-projects/arsnova-vagrant/README.md

 Developers should not need to install any tools in order to get ARSnova up and running.
 Ideally, the only thing they will need is an IDE.
 All other tools as well as the required workflows shall be handled by the Vagrant box.

+## Getting Started

+This repository comes with several Git submodules.
+These can be automatically checked out while cloning by providing the `--recursive` flag:

+	git clone --recursive git://scm.thm.de/commana/arsnova-vagrant.git

+Alternatively, initialize and update the submodules after cloning:

+	git submodule update --init --recursive

-## Current State
+## Usage

-This box is based on Debian Wheezy and Puppet 3.
-Currently, ARSnova is checked out, built via Maven, and is ready run with Jetty.

-Get started with the following command:
+Start the machine with the following command:

 	$ vagrant up